Pastoral Formation That seminarians might learn to live in communion

 Seminarians visit the sick at three hospitals and at one house for men with HIV/AIDS.
 They serve at four soup kitchens and visit the poor on the streets as they work with the local Society of St. Vincent de Paul or visit a camp of gypsies in a little shanty town.
 They evangelize by speaking with pilgrims in St. Peter’s square and giving Scavi Tours of the excavations underneath St. Peter’s, as well as by leading tours in the upper basilica.

-They teach religious education for the catechetical program at Santa Susanna, the American parish in Rome, and at two international Catholic schools.
+They teach religious education for the catechetical program at St. Patrick’s, the American parish in Rome, and at two international Catholic schools.
 At each of these locations, the curriculum is in English.
 However, the children are from as many as 62 different countries.
 Thus the seminarians are exposed to a multicultural learning environment.

 It is important for seminarians to have a “hands on” experience so that they might be exposed to the daily struggles of ordinary people, and thus learn to approach their studies mindful of the issues of the day.
 The College’s program of apostolic work challenges the men to serve with humility and to seek Christ in people, especially in the poor.